Don’t learn harder, learn SMARTER

 Most often is a lack of motivation and a clear goal.

-Most think that I will learn more if I study more.
+Many learners would think that I will learn more if I study more.
 The good news is that this is WRONG.

 I am advocating for learning smarter, not harder.